ejmastnak/ejmastnak.com/content/tutorials/deploy-laravel/npm.md

 (This directory is used by Vite for hot reloading during development, but will cause problems on a production machine.
 It shouldn't end up on your server because it is ignored in Laravel's default `.gitignore`, but check just in case.)

+**Next:** The next article covers the necessary environment configuration for running a Laravel app in production.

 {{< deploy-laravel/navbar >}}